18F/unit-testing-node/_pages/testing-strategy.md

 However, reading the sections that begin with the word **Testing**, then backtracking to read earlier sections may provide the same effect.

-The important thing is that the code has tests _with_ it when it is sent for review or checked into revision control.
+The important thing is that the code has tests _with_ it when it's sent for review or checked into revision control.
 Whether you're more comfortable writing the tests first, or writing some code and testing it immediately after, is up to you.